 The region boasts a past coach (Leigh Gibbs) and captain (Sandra Edge) of the national netball side.

-Joe Hogan was world number one at croquet for four consecutive years, winning the championship from 1986 to 1990.
-Boxer Tom Heeney remains the only New Zealand-born challenger to fight for the world heavyweight championship, which he did in New York in 1928.
+Joe Hogan won British and world croquet championships between 1986 and 1990.
+Tom Heeney was the first New Zealand-born boxer to fight for the world heavyweight championship, in New York in 1928.

 Gisborne is famous for its surfing beaches, with Makorori Point being especially known for its great surfing breaks.
 Some of New Zealand’s top professional surfers, including Maz Quinn, Jay Quinn and Bobby Hansen, call Gisborne home.

 Surf lifesaving is also big in the region, with clubs at Waikanae, Midway and Tolaga Bay.
-Local surf lifesaver Cory Hutchings competed nationally and internationally, and has twice had major wins including the World Ironman Championship.
+Local surf lifesaver Cory Hutchings won the World Ironman Championship three times.

-Kayakers Alan Thompson and Grant Bramwell collected three gold medals at the Los Angeles Olympic Games in 1984.
+Kayakers Alan Thompson (two) and Grant Bramwell won gold medals at the Los Angeles Olympic Games in 1984.

-The region’s temperate climate, clean lakes, forests, streams and beaches have become a tourism bonus.
+The region’s temperate climate, clean lakes, forests, streams and beaches attract tourists.
 Tramping, hunting, white-water rafting, canoeing, fishing, surfing, golf, yachting and all types of wilderness activities are catered for.

 Recreation and tourism industries, based mainly on the attractions of the coast and coastal marine area, are popular and have steadily become a more significant component of the coastal settlements.

 In 2011 the Gisborne District Council maintained a number of walkways, mountain-biking and fitness trails.
-Tītīrangi Domain (Kaiti Hill), once a pā, provided great views of Gisborne city and the bay towards Māhia.
-There were bush tracks amongst its native trees and more recently a very popular fitness trail.
+Tītīrangi Domain (Kaiti Hill), once a pā, provided great views of Gisborne city and across the bay towards Māhia.
+There were bush tracks amongst its native trees and a very popular fitness trail.

 The walkway along the Taruheru and Tūranganui riverbank, which included heritage signs, allowed an appreciation of the history of the city.
 It connected with a walkway and cycleway to Waikanae Creek.